Arthritis Physiotherapy Downtown Edmonton

 - Obesity – Excess body weight exerts strain on the joints, one of the leading causes of arthritis.
 Obesity is the most prevalent cause of arthritic knee.

-What Instep Physical Therapy do to arthritics patients
+What does In Step Physical Therapy do to arthritics patients

 What type of arthritis do you have?